HomeVertebratesPangolins

 Ground pangolin, Long-tailed pangolinVulnerable (VU)

-Additionally, all species are also listed under Appendix I of CITES.
+Additionally, all pangolins are listed under Appendix I of CITES, which bans the commercial trade of these animals internationally.

 Interesting Facts

-2. World Pangolin Day is celebrated annually on the third Saturday of February to raise global awareness about the challenges and threats pangolins face in their natural habitats.
+2. World Pangolin Day is celebrated annually on the third Saturday of February to raise global awareness about the challenges and threats these animals face in their natural habitats.

 Comments